groboclown/nightjar-mesh/nightjar-standalone/README.md

 If one nightjar loops over this, it performs 1 service/color lookup to fetch the namespace ID, then 1 lookup per 100 service instances to find all the service/colors in the namespace (for 40 service/colors, that's 1 calls).
 Then, for *each service/color*, there is 1 lookup per 100 service instances in that service/color to find all the instances (3 instances + 1 service metadata per service, for 39 services, is 39 calls; nightjar does not route to itself).
 So far, this gives us 41 calls.
 And this is for just one check.

 If nightjar checks twice a minute, that means it checks 2,880 times a day.
 That's 118,080 calls per day.
 Right now, the fee is $1.00 per 1 million requests, or $0.11 per day, or $43.09 per year.

+For some people, this is the price of their web hosting; for others, it's chump change in comparison to the rest of their AWS bill.
+It's your call.